Portland Cerebral Palsy Lawyer

 Causes of Cerebral Palsy

 Many things can lead to cerebral palsy.
 Although each case is unique, the primary cause is when not enough oxygen reaches the baby’s brain (hypoxia) or body (asphyxia).
 Many complications such as premature delivery, birth trauma, or mistakes during delivery can lead to the neurological disorder.
 Because each case is unique, not all instances of a child being born with cerebral palsy signifies medical malpractice.
-You need experienced birth injury lawyers to decipher your legal rights.
+You need experienced cerebral palsy lawyers to decipher your legal rights.

 That is not to say that medical malpractice does not lead to cerebral palsy, it does.
 In fact, too many cases of the disorder are preventable.
 Some Portland medical malpractice cases include: